Graduate Certificate in Transition Special Education

 In the special education transition certificate program, you will focus on social justice as you join a community of transition leaders from across the country, learning to design and implement transition and career assessment strategies to help ensure the success of youth as they transition to adult life.

-- SPED 6233 Curriculum in Special Education (3 credits)
+SPED 6233 Culturally Responsive Curriculum in Special Education

 With this certificate program’s applied curriculum, you will build on your knowledge, competencies and skills to: